TeXUsersGroup/tugboat/capsules/crossref/README-landing.txt

 Making the html landing files for crossref.
 Public domain.
 Originally written 2020 Karl Berry.

-One of crossref's (strong) recommendations is to have doi urls resolve to html files which describes an article, rather than the article itself.
+Crossref strongly recommends having doi urls resolve to html files which describes an article, rather than the article itself.
 These are called landing files.
 There is one for each item that gets a doi.
 They are a pain.

 To begin, captub outputs skeleton landing files from the information in the capsules, to the crossref/dir0.capout/* directory.
 (This happens at